top of page

 A night market in a city in Thailand

-As members of their community, those who teach English in Thailand can experience The Land of Smiles first-hand, engaging with enthusiastic students and friendly locals.
-From public school positions for first-time teachers, to university-level tutoring jobs, there’s a huge array of career opportunities in both urban and rural Thailand.
+Teachers who teach English in Thailand become part of their communities.
+They engage with enthusiastic students and warm-hearted locals.
+From public school positions for first-timers to university job openings, myriad opportunities await in both urban and rural settings.

-Beyond the classroom, Thailand’s unique culture, relaxed way of life, and delicious food make it one of the best places to teach English in Asia.
-And with international airports located across the country, it’s well-connected to the rest of Asia, making for some incredible holidays!
+Thailand’s unique culture, relaxed lifestyle, and delectable food make it one of the best options for English teachers in Asia.
+Plus, with airports across the country, traveling within Asia is easy and affordable.

 A narrow street in Japan

-With its archaic temples, umami cuisine, and futuristic cities, Japan is a bucket-list destination for many, and one of the best places to teach English in Asia.
-Outside of work, expats can zip across Japan via bullet train to visit zen gardens, cherry blossom festivals, and sip sake in the heart of Tokyo.
+With its ancient temples, delicious cuisine, and futuristic cities, Japan is a must-visit destination.
+It's also among the top locations for teaching English in Asia.
+Outside of work, you can travel seamlessly across the country, visiting zen gardens, cherry blossom festivals, and savoring sake in bustling Tokyo.

-Like elsewhere in East Asia, Japan has a high demand for English teachers, with many jobs offering perks such as housing and flight reimbursement to sweeten the deal.
-Though the cost of living can be high, those who teach English in Japan can earn enough to save, while enjoying a comfortable life in one of the world’s most fascinating countries.
+Like many East Asian countries, Japan has a high demand for English teachers.
+Many roles come with benefits like housing and flight reimbursements.
+Although the cost of living can be steep, those who teach English in Japan often find they can save money while enjoying a comfortable lifestyle in a unique culture.

 Cheonggyecheon River in Seoul, South Korea

-There’s something for every type of English teacher to enjoy here, whether it’s trekking through national parks, partying in Busan’s beach bars, or enjoying 5000 years of history in Seoul’s museums.
+Every type of English teacher will find something enjoyable here, from trekking through national parks to exploring 5000 years of history in Seoul's museums.

 Do I need a degree to teach English in Asia?

-No, you don’t need a degree to teach English in Asia, but your options may be more limited.
-For example, you must have a degree to work legally in Vietnam, South Korea, Japan, and China.
-However, countries such as Cambodia and Thailand have more options for non-degree holders.
+No, a degree isn’t mandatory to teach English in Asia, but opportunities may be limited without one.
+In countries like Vietnam, South Korea, Japan, and China, a degree is typically required.
+However, nations like Cambodia and Thailand offer more options for non-degree holders.

 How do I teach English in Asia?

-Each nation in Asia has its own set of requirements, which usually include holding a bachelor's degree, a TEFL certificate, and a clean background check.
-To teach English in Asia, you can apply directly to schools, or join a teaching programme such as those we offer at TFT.
+Teaching requirements vary by country, often involving a bachelor's degree, a TEFL certificate, and a clean background check.
+You can apply directly to schools or join a teaching program, such as those we offer at TFT.

 Can you teach English in Asia with no experience?

 Absolutely!
-Vietnam and Thailand are known for their beginner-friendly positions, with new teachers readily accepted at public schools.
-While less common, it’s possible to teach in Japan and China with limited experience, thanks to government programmes.
+Vietnam and Thailand welcome beginner teachers, especially in public schools.
+While less common, opportunities exist in Japan and China for those with limited experience due to government programs.

 Is Asia a good place to teach English?

-Yes, Asia is arguably the best place in the world to teach English!
-You’ll experience an enviable work-life balance, low cost of living, and amazing cultural sights that are far from what you’re used to!
-Asia is the perfect place to step out of your comfort zone and make a positive difference through teaching.
+Yes!
+Asia is one of the best places globally to teach English.
+You will enjoy a fantastic work-life balance, a low cost of living, and incredible cultural experiences that are far from your norm.
+Teaching in Asia is an opportunity to step outside your comfort zone and make a significant impact on students' lives.

 Teach English Abroad in 2025!

 Wherever you choose to teach in Asia this coming year, rewarding experiences and adventures await!
-While we’ve narrowed down the best places to teach English in Asia (in our humble opinion), it’s important to determine which location is right for you.
-From the vibrant alleys of Vietnam to the quaint villages of Japan, there’s a place in Asia to suit each aspiring TEFL teacher!
+While we’ve highlighted the best places to teach English in Asia, it's crucial to find the location that suits you best.
+Whether it’s the vibrant streets of Vietnam or the picturesque villages of Japan, there’s an ideal fit for every aspiring TEFL teacher!

 bottom of page